BackstagecrewIS/milkman/README.md

 ### Email Admin with new orders
 A function to email the store owner with each new order should be included.

+### Product Ratings
+The site is able to display product ratings but as yet there is no system in place to allow users to rate products

 [Back to Index](#table-of-contents)

 ## Deployment